 Bands are welcome to use the house kit for a small fee ($15 per song) to help with the cost of keeping it maintained with fresh heads - the cool thing about this is that you don't have to spend a bunch of cash buying new heads for your own kit if you're just doing a single or a few songs, and the kit will sound fantastic.
 Please bring your own cymbals and hardware.
 The house drums are generally equipped with a Remo Powerstroke 3 on kick, Remo Vintage Emperors on toms, Remo Controlled Sound X on snare, and Remo Ambassadors for all tom/snare resonant heads - this is my preferred configuration for most genres based on having used most of the popular drum heads out there.

-I also have a modest selection of excellent cymbals on hand, there is a small per-song fee to use them (it's totally worth it) - there are more cymbals coming so this list will be updated periodically, if there's something you need let me know.
+I also have a modest selection of excellent cymbals on hand, there is a small per-song fee to use them.
 You can always check out the studio cymbals with your setup before deciding if you're like to use them.
 Cymbals and hardware can also be rented from Guitar Center and other local music stores on a per-day, per-weekend, or per-week basis.